cometbft/cometbft/docs/architecture/adr-107-e2e-abci++.md

 ProcessProposal : "process_proposal" ;

  ```
+*Important note:* Both grammars, the original and the new one, represent the expected behaviour
+from the perspective of one node from the fresh beginning (`CleanStart`) or after the crash (`Recovery`).
+This is why, later, when we verify if the specific execution respects the grammar, we need to check each node's logs separately and distinguish the fresh start from recovery.

 If you compare this grammar with the original one, you will notice that, in addition to vote extensions,
 `Info` is removed.
 The reason is that, as explained in the section [CometBFT's expected behaviour](../../spec/abci/abci%2B%2B_comet_expected_behavior.md#valid-method-call-sequences), one of the